vithursant/nanoGPT_mlx/README.md

 A port of Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) in Apple's new machine learning framework, [MLX](https://github.com/ml-explore/mlx).

-Train OpenAI's GPT-2 models or custom GPT-style models from scratch, all on your Mac GPU!
+Train OpenAI's GPT-2 models or custom GPT-style models from scratch, all on your Mac's GPU!

 Still under active development, but currently the file `train.py` closely resembles the nanoGPT codebase.